Whaoo/ArchiCloudRNN/README.md

 The model is trained on scan images of human brains, both healthy and with Alzheimer's disease.

+We currently only studied the state of art and some attacks avaible.
+We will focus during the second part of the semester on the defense mechanism.
+But we still included the defense part in the architecture.

 ## Project architecture

 <p align="center">